 Those issues are easy for the visually-impaired to handle simply by changing the font sizes or colors displayed in their browser.
 However, it’s quite common for designers to specify the exact way a page will be shown, preventing visitors from changing the display of the page in their browser.
 ADA-compliant websites allow viewers the flexibility to see a web page in any way that works best for them.
 (It’s important to emphasize that this does not allow visitors to change what’s actually on the page – this simply lets them change browser settings on their computer or phone to alter the display.)

 It’s become common for websites to post documents for download in PDF files, a now universal format for documents.
 Here’s the problem: PDF files are actually image-based, which means visitors using the assisted-reading devices we’ve mentioned, or those who need to change screen colors, won’t be able to read them.

 To be fully ADA-compliant, documents should be available in text format even if they’re also downloadable as PDF files.

 D. Availability of Forms and Menus

-Modern website forms and shopping carts, complete with CAPTCHA boxes, are a real convenience for businesses looking to make online sales, capture leads or encourage feedback.
+Modern website forms and shopping carts, complete with CAPTCHA boxes, are a real convenience for businesses looking to make online sales, capture leads, or encourage feedback.
 They’re a nightmare for the vision-impaired though, for reasons which I don’t have to detail – since you’ve been paying careful attention throughout this article.
 (You have, right?)

 The ADA requires website owners to provide the same opportunities to all visitors, whether they’re disabled or not.
 In other words, you can’t just put a 24-hour phone number on your site as an alternative for those unable to complete an online form.
-If sighted people can fill out a form on your site, the visually-handicapped must be able to fill out a form as well.
+If sighted people can fill out a form on your website, the visually-handicapped must be able to fill out a form as well.

 E. Reformatting Video and Multimedia Presentations